Trump supporters rally near Portland and at Oregon Capitol

 Pro-Trump supporters and counter-protesters have clashed at Oregon’s Capitol

-SALEM, Ore. -- Hundreds of people gathered on Labor Day in a small town south of Portland for a pro-President Donald Trump vehicle rally — just over a week after member of a far-right group was fatally shot after a Trump caravan went through Oregon's largest city.
+SALEM, Ore. -- Hundreds of people gathered Monday afternoon in a small town south of Portland for a pro-President Donald Trump vehicle rally — just over a week after member of a far-right group was fatally shot after a Trump caravan went through Oregon's largest city.

 Later, pro-Trump supporters and counter-protesters clashed at Oregon's Capitol.